johnascott1/Project1Final/grades/Lab 7 Questions.md

 Create a new class called TicketFileIO to manage the file input and output.
 Question_3_Support_Ticket_Manager will use methods in this class when the program starts and ends.

 When the program closes, write out all the data about all open tickets to one file.
-Use a method called

-```
-    public void saveTickets(LinkedList<Ticket> ticketList, String fileName) {
-        // TODO implement this method or copy your code
-    }

-```
+Open tickets should be saved in a file called `open_tickets.txt`.

 Write all data about tickets that have been resolved in this session, to a separate file.

 Resolved tickets should go into one file, per day.
 This file should have today’s date in the filename.
 Something like `resolved_tickets_as_of_february_20_2014.txt` perhaps?
 If you run the program twice on one day, make sure you don't overwrite existing tickets in that day's file.
-(Hint: you can open a file in append mode).

-Open tickets should go in another file called `open_tickets.txt`.
+Use a method with this name, and arguments,

+```
+    /* Write the list of tickets to the file with the name provided.
+    The append argument specifies what to do if the file already exists.
+    If append=true, add data to the file
+    If append=false, create a new file for this data.

+    public void saveTickets(LinkedList<Ticket> ticketList, String fileName, boolean append) {
+        // TODO implement this method
+    }

+```

 ### Problem 7: